 Boredom, wonder, doubt and anxiety are in fact all possible attunements in which philosophization can arise.
-There is way and no way to initiate anyone into philosophization.
-It is because, echoing what Husserl has said at the beginning of this chapter: philosophization is a very personal affair.
+There is a way and no way to initiate anyone into philosophization.
+It is because, echoing what Husserl has said at the beginning of this paper: philosophization is a very personal affair.

-Before closing this chapter, a Chan story may point to another way of enlightenment into thinking or philosophizing:
+Before closing this paper, a Chan story may perhaps point to another way of enlightenment into thinking or philosophizing:

-While they were out gathering rattan, Master Shui-liao asked Ma-tsu, "What is the real meaning of Bodhidharma's coming from the West?"
-Ma-tsu replied, "Come closer and I'll tell you."
+While they were out gathering rattan, Master Shui-liao asked Ma-tsu, "what is the real meaning of Bodhidharma's coming from the west?"
+Ma-tsu replied, "come closer and I'll tell you."
 When Shui-liao was quite close, Ma-tsu kicked him in the chest, knocking him to the ground.
 In a daze, Shui-liao got up, clapping his hands and laughing loudly.
 Ma-tsu asked, "What insight did you have that has made you laugh?"
-Shui-liao said, "Hundreds of thousands of teachings and immeasurable sublime meanings are on the tip of one hair; today I have completely understood their source."42
+Shui-liao said, "Hundred of thousands of teachings and immeasurable sublime meanings are on the tip of one hair; today I have completely understood their source.40